neonkore/Nunicode/README.md

 nunicode has no embedded means to deal with UTF-8 BOM, neither detect, read or write.

-If you are facing this crap, just +3 char pointer to skip BOM.
+If you are facing this, just +3 char pointer to skip BOM.
 (Note that UTF-8 BOM is 3 bytes long: EF BB BF).
 You can also safely ``nu_utf8_read()`` BOM, it will produce normal U+FEFF codepoint.